-When hair growth slows with age, many people feel despondent, depressed, less confident, and generally unhappy.
-The prospect of a continuing downhill slide makes the situation even worse, which is why stem cell transplant for hair loss has become a big business in the last several decades.
+When hair growth slows with age, many people feel despondent, depressed, less confident, or unhappy.
+The prospect of a continuing downhill slide makes the situation worse, which is why stem cell transplant for hair loss has become a large business in the last several decades.

 Progress In Stem Cell Treatment For Hair Loss